CoteeMiguel/supply-chain-automation/README.md

 ## Portfolio Note

 These scripts are the Python layer of a broader system.
-Other components (not included here as they are HP Inc proprietary configurations) are:
+Other components (not included here as they are the Fortune 500 Technology Leader proprietary configurations) are:

 - **Power Automate** — orchestrates daily execution and sends additional notifications
 - **Power BI** — regional dashboards consuming the processed Excel files
 - **SAP S/4** — source of order and delivery data
-- **DHL TMS** — source of transport status data
+- **Global Logistics Provider TMS** — source of transport status data

 ---